Akil Baddoo Preview, Player Props: Tigers vs. Yankees

 Yankees Pitching Rankings

-- The Yankees have a 4.06 team ERA that ranks 13th among all league pitching staffs.
+- The Yankees' 4.04 team ERA ranks 13th across all league pitching staffs.

-- The righty's last time out was on Wednesday against the Washington Nationals, when he threw 6 2/3 scoreless innings while giving up just one hit.
+- King (3-5) makes the start for the Yankees, his third of the season.

-- The 29-year-old has amassed an ERA of 7.26, with 7.6 strikeouts per nine innings, in 16 games this season.
-Opponents have a .309 batting average against him.
+- The right-hander last pitched on Thursday against the Washington Nationals, when he threw 2 2/3 innings, allowing no earned runs while giving up one hit.

 © 2023 Data Skrive.
 All rights reserved.